Sunday, May 30, 1982

 Tuesday, August 31, 1882

-This evening I got all ready to go out with Jeff tonight.
-I was sitting there wondering when Jeff was going to come when he called to tell me that he would be taking me out tomorrow instead of tonight.
-I was kind of bummed and I thought it would be awkward to call Dave back to tell him we could go out after all, so I ended up and stayed home alone.
+I got all ready to go out with Jeff.
+As I sat there, wondering when Jeff would come, he called to say he’d take me out tomorrow instead of tonight.
+I was kind of bummed, and I thought it would be awkward to call Dave back to tell him we could go out after all, so I ended up staying home.

 Wednesday, September 1, 1982